danthegoodman1/cloudComputingCourse/c2-saas/README.md

 ## Self-hosted alternatives:

-- Elasticsearch for indexing vs something like algolia
+- Elasticsearch or elasticlunr for indexing vs something like algolia
 - VMs and a custom manager instead of app engine
 - Hosted DBs on VMs instead of Firestore/Hosted DBs (something you should spend the most on since it is the most crucial)